jessepav/lacygoill-wiki-backup/bug/vim.md

     E1012: Type mismatch; expected string but got void in map()

 Why is `a` echo'ed?
-Why is the error raised at runtime, and not earlier at compile time?
+Why is the error given at runtime, and not earlier at compile time?
 ```vim
 vim9script
 def Func()